-If the data is noisy and difficult to classify, this generative approach may not work well since much of the expressive power of each model is used to model the complex data, rather than focusing on the decision boundary, which is ultimately of more interest.
+If the data is noisy and difficult to model, however, this generative approach may not work well since much of the expressive power of each model is used to model the complex data, rather than focusing on the decision boundary, which is ultimately of more interest.

-In discriminative training (see for example [144]) , one defines a new single discriminative model, formed from the C HMMs using and then maximises the likelihood of a set of observed classes and corresponding visible variables $v{1:T}$.
-For a single datapoint pair, $(c^n, v{1:T}^n)$,
+In applications such as speech recognition, improvements in performance are often reported when the models are trained in a discriminative way.
+In discriminative training (see for example [144]), one defines a new single discriminative model, formed from the C HMMs using and then maximises the likelihood of a set of observed classes and corresponding visible variables $v{1:T}$.
+For a single data pair, $(c^n, v{1:T}^n)$,